Defined Access Saver - Issue 48

 You can transfer money from your Defined Access Saver to another account held in your name with a bank or building society which is part of the UK clearing system.
 Withdrawals can be made by electronic transfer via the Sainsbury's Bank Online Banking Service or via Telephone Service.
 However, if you make 4 or more withdrawals in a 12 month period, the interest rate will reduce, as shown above.

-If this is a joint application a financial link may be created with the other party/ parties (if one doesn’t already exist).
-By submitting this application, you confirm that you have the other applicant’s permission to disclose their personal details and to authorise Sainsbury’s Bank to search, link or record their information at credit reference agencies.
+Submitting this application means you confirm that you have the other applicants' permission to disclose and share their personal details and to authorise Sainsbury's Bank to search, link or record their information at credit reference agencies.

 Interest is paid gross.
-You may need to pay tax on any interest that exceeds your Personal Savings Allowance.
+You might need to pay tax on any interest that exceeds your Personal Savings Allowance.
 Please contact HMRC if you need more information.

-*AER stands for Annual Equivalent Rate and illustrates what the interest rate would be if interest was paid and compounded once each year.
+AER stands for Annual Equivalent Rate and shows what the interest rate would be if interest were paid and compounded once each year.